milostomic/implementation-guides/netverify/netverify-screening.md

 Finally, you will want to turn on

-# Include screening in Netverify API
+# Include screening in ID Verification API

-Finally, depending on which integrations you use, you will need to update your Netverify APIs for all or select transactions which you want screening to occur.
+Finally, depending on which integrations you use, you will need to update your ID Verification APIs for all or select transactions which you want screening to occur.

 If you've set your screening to search **if approved by default** within the portal, you do not have to make any changes to the API if you want all *Approved/Verified* transactions to be screened.